Get billing ownership of Azure subscriptions to your MPA account

 Azure resources transfer

 All resources from the subscriptions like VMs, disks, and websites transfer.
+When transferred, subscription IDs and resource IDs are preserved.

 Azure Marketplace products transfer